Find Affordable College Courses

 Moscow, ID

 With a ranking of #6, University of Idaho did quite well on this year’s best value schools for geological and earth sciences students working on their doctor’s degree.
-Located in the town of Moscow, U of I is a public college with a large student population.
+Located in the town of Moscow, U of I is a public school with a fairly large student population.

-Read full report on Geological & Earth Sciences at Colorado School of Mines
+Read full report on Geological & Earth Sciences at University of Idaho

 Best Geological & Earth Sciences Colleges by State

-Explore the best geological and earth sciences schools for a specific state in the Rocky Mountains region.
+Explore the best geological and earth sciences colleges for a specific state in the Rocky Mountains region.

 State Degrees Awarded